Azure/aoai-apim/README.md

 You can read about [quota management and the details on how TPM/RPM rate limits apply](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest).

 ### PTUs
-Microsoft recently introduced the ability to use reserved capacity, Provisioned Throughput Units (PTU), for AOAI earlier this summer.
+Microsoft recently introduced the ability to use reserved capacity, or Provisioned Throughput Units (PTU), for AOAI earlier this summer.
 Beyond the default TPMs described above, this new Azure OpenAI service feature, PTUs, defines the model processing capacity, **using reserved resources**, for processing prompts and generating completions.
 PTUs are purchased as a monthly commitment with an auto-renewal option, which will RESERVE AOAI capacity within an Azure subscription, using a specific model, in a specific Azure region.
 Let's say if you have 300 PTUs provisioned for GPT 3.5 Turbo, the PTUs are provisioned for only GPT 3.5 Turbo deployments, wihtin a specific Azure subscription, and not for GPT 4.
 You can have seperate PTUs for GPT 4, with minimum PTUs described in the table below.